tiilt-lab/MultiCraft/manual_setup.md

 conda activate tiilt-multi
 python Client\MultiCraftClientAudioHandler.py
 ```
 After the Speech Client connects, you can then enter your Minecraft Java __Full__ UUID when prompted (enter your Minecraft username here if you don't know: https://mcuuid.net/).
+Make sure you're playing with Minecraft Java 1.9.